 “Between Scylla and Charybdis”

 The choice Odysseus made was not an easy one.
 He was caught between a rock and a hard place.
 Either he lost six men and returned to Ithaca, or everyone perished in the maw of Charybdis.
 Circe made that much clear and, as Homer tells in his Odyssey, that is precisely what happened.

 Despite losing six men in the Strait of Messina, he did not lose his ship.
-They may have been slowed, even, since they were down so many rowers, but the ship was still seaworthy.
+They may have been slowed, even, since there weren’t so many rowers anymore, but the ship was still seaworthy.

 To say you are caught “between Scylla and Charybdis” is an idiom.
 An idiom is a figurative expression; a non-literal phrase.
 An example of this is “it’s raining cats and dogs,” since it is not actually raining cats and dogs.